thosgood/this-weeks-finds/markdown/101-151/week102.md

 also thought about it very deeply.
 Joyal is famous for his work relating category theory, combinatorics and topology, and his way of thinking about the homotopy groups of spheres reflects these interests.
-He said a very fascinating thing; he said \"really we should call the sphere spectrum the \'true integers\'\".
+He said a very fascinating thing; he said "really we should call the sphere spectrum the 'true integers'".
 I would like to explain this\... but here things get a bit technical, and I am afraid they will get a lot more technical when I get around to the string theory stuff.

-What\'s the \"sphere spectrum\"?
-Well, roughly it\'s just the list of spheres S^0^, S^1^, S^2^, \..., but the word \"spectrum\" refers to the way all these spaces are all related, all aspects of one big thing.
+What's the "sphere spectrum"?
+Well, roughly it's just the list of spheres S^0^, S^1^, S^2^, \..., but the word "spectrum" refers to the way all these spaces are all related, all aspects of one big thing.

-Here\'s a nice way to think of it.
+Here's a nice way to think of it.
 Start with the integers.
 Normally we think of these as just a set, or actually a group, since we can add them.
 But if we avoid the sin of mistaking isomorphism for equality we can think of them as a category.

-I already began to explain this in my parable about the shepherd in
-\"[week99](week99.html)\".
-The shepherd started with the category of finite sets and \"decategorified\" it to obtain the set of natural numbers, associating to each finite set a natural number, its number of elements.
+I already began to explain this in my parable about the shepherd in "[week99](week99.html)".
+The shepherd started with the category of finite sets and "decategorified" it to obtain the set of natural numbers, associating to each finite set a natural number, its number of elements.
 Taking disjoint unions of sets corresponds to addition, the empty set corresponds to zero, and so on.

 Okay.
 What are the *integers* the decategorification of?

-Well, we can imagine finite sets that have both \"positive\" and
-\"negative\" elements.
-The \"number of elements\" of such a set will be the number of positive elements minus the number of negative elements.
+Well, we can imagine finite sets that have both "positive" and "negative" elements.
+The "number of elements" of such a set will be the number of positive elements minus the number of negative elements.
-This is a bit weird if we\'re talking about sheep, but perhaps not so weird if we talk about positrons and electrons, which can annihilate each other.
-(In \"[week92](week92.html)\" I explain what I\'m hinting at
+This is a bit weird if we're talking about sheep, but perhaps not so weird if we talk about positrons and electrons, which can annihilate each other.
+(In "[week92](week92.html)" I explain what I'm hinting at
 here: the relation between antiparticles and adjunctions.)

-Topologists prefer to speak of \"positively and negatively oriented points\".
+Topologists prefer to speak of "positively and negatively oriented points".
 We can draw a set of positively and negatively oriented points like this:

                        -      +    +     +    +      -    -

 We can add them by setting them side by side.
 But how do the positively and negatively oriented points cancel?
-Well, remember, we\'re trying to get a category!
+Well, remember, we're trying to get a category!
 If finite lists of positively and negatively oriented points are our objects, what are our morphisms?
 How about tangles, like
 this: